mycolorway/qing-build/README.md

 # qing-build

-Build scripts for qing modules.
+General build scripts for all qing module.